 All domestic violence victims are crime victims and need information, advocacy and support as they are faced with deterrents along their journey to independence.
-New York State Office of Victim Services provides compensation to victims for losses they incurred as a result of a crime.
+New York State Office of Victim Services provides domestic violence compensation to victims for losses they incurred as a result of a crime.

 Crime Victim Services Program